srmadrid/camel/doc/algebra/linear/flinear.md

 ## Matrices

 Matrices represent linear transformations.
-This module includes all matrices of sizes ranging from 2x2 to 4x4.
+This module includes all matrices of sizes ranging from 2x2 to 4x4. **Note**: matrices are stored in column major order, i.e. the first column is stored first, then the second column, and so on.
+This is the same order as OpenGL and Vulkan, but the opposite of DirectX.
+This is done for compatibility with OpenGL and Vulkan, but it is important to keep in mind when using this module with DirectX.

 ### Matrix File Locations